Complete Function Key features in Microsoft Word

 F6 – Panes

-- F6: Moves to the next pane in a document.
+- F6: Switches between the document, taskbar, status bar and ribbon.
 This function helps to go to the window without using your mouse.

 - Ctrl+F6: Moves to the next open document